ccyphers/tokyo_ape/README.md

-For user's who enjoy working with mashape's kong(https://getkong.org) and want a standalone nodejs based API for integrating with the Admin interface, without a lot of overhead review the examples to gen an idea how you can use this interface in your project.
+For user's who enjoy working with mashape's kong(https://getkong.org) and want a standalone nodejs based API for integrating with the Admin interface, without a lot of overhead review the examples to get an idea how you can use this interface in your project.

 This is very early stage code, with a lot of enhancements